amanda-odawa/pokemon-explorer/README.md

     ```bash
     cd week3-code-challenge
     ```
-3. Ensure the API server is running at http://localhost:3000/films.
-4. Open index.html in your web browser.
+3. Open index.html in your web browser.

 ### Usage
 Once the app is running, navigate to it in your browser.